pramnora/creative-computing/README.md

 -----

-Using Adobe Illustsrator: My own experiments
+Using Adobe Illustrator: My own experiments

 After class, I went downstairs to visit the computer room...where I continued studying.
 -(**NOTE**: The computers downstairs also have Adobe Illustrator software available to continue working on.)-